Seenuvasan91/Playwright-Typescript-Automation-Framework-Seenuvasan/README.md

 # 🎯 Playwright Test Automation Framework with TypeScript

 A data-driven end-to-end test automation framework built using **Playwright**, **TypeScript**, and **Node.js**, designed and maintained by **Seenuvasan Velmurugan**.
 This framework ensures scalable UI and API test execution with cross-browser support, Excel-driven data configuration, and CI/CD compatibility.

-> This project was executed as part of a freelance engagement for a client based in Toronto, Canada.
-> All automation scripts and framework components were developed independently under remote collaboration.
 > The project scope included UI and API testing solutions tailored for production-grade environments.

 ---